okezieuc/abileneX/README.md

 ## For the Supabase Hackathon

-AbileneX was built on Supabase during the Supabase Hackathon.
+AbileneX is an anonymous idea voting toll built on Supabase during the Supabase Hackathon.

 ### Team Members